Canna

 Planning your visit

-Canna House is currently closed, awaiting renovation works, but visitors can still enjoy the walled garden and the varied walks on the island.
+Canna House is currently closed as it is undergoing an extensive renovation project, but visitors can still enjoy the walled garden and the varied walks on the island.

 Canna can be visited all year round – either by taking the regular passenger-only ferry, by private charter or, if you have your own boat, Canna Harbour has 10 yacht moorings for visitors.

-Landing charges applicable for commercial operators.
+Landing charges are applicable for commercial operators.
 Please contact traveltrade@nts.org.uk for more information.

 For more information about planning your visit, please see the drop-down Facilities below or our frequently asked questions.